NOT REAL NEWS: A look at what didn't happen this week

 A roundup of some of the most popular but completely untrue stories and visuals of the week.
 None of these are legit, even though they were shared widely on social media.
 The Associated Press checked them out.
 Here are the facts:

-CLAIM: Everyone living in the Ohio River basin, as shown in the yellow area of a map, should be concerned about the safety of their drinking water after the derailment of a train in East Palestine, Ohio, contaminated the river.
+CLAIM: Governments can “forcibly remove” people living on polluted land or water and require them to live in “smart cities” under a plan from the World Economic Forum and United Nations called Agenda 2030.

-THE FACTS: The map shows the region of land whose surface water drains into the Ohio River, not the region that gets its drinking water from the river.
-A Feb.
-3 train derailment in Ohio, and the decision to intentionally release and burn toxic vinyl chloride from five of its cars to avoid an uncontrolled explosion, have sparked worries in local residents over whether their air and drinking water are safe.
-They've also generated a number of misleading and hyperbolic online claims about the degree to which the Ohio River and its surrounding states are affected.
-Social media posts with tens of thousands of shares this week used a map of the Ohio River drainage basin, which touches parts of 14 states, to falsely claim that the entire region needed to be concerned about contaminants that had been detected in the river after the derailment.
-Ohio officials in a news conference Tuesday did urge people in the East Palestine community to drink bottled water, especially if they use a private water source, until their water source can be tested.
-However, officials said, areas in Central Ohio were unlikely to be impacted.
-And water quality experts say the idea that the entire Ohio River basin needs to worry about its drinking water is wrong.
-The concentration of butyl acrylate, the only contaminant of concern that has been detected in the Ohio River, is much lower than the threshold considered hazardous, according to Patrick Ray, assistant professor of environmental engineering at the University of Cincinnati.
-That concentration will continue to decrease as it moves downstream, Ray said.
-It's likely to be nearly undetectable when it reaches Cincinnati, he added.
-The Ohio EPA agreed that the contaminant amounts found so far don't pose a risk for cities that rely on the river for its drinking water.
-What's more, the use of a map of the entire Ohio River basin to suggest all areas are affected is misleading, according to Ray and Paul Ziemkiewicz, the director of the West Virginia University Water Research Institute.
-"Indeed, last time I checked water still flows downhill," Ziemkiewicz said.
-"So, only water supplies downstream and within the Ohio River's pool elevations would be potentially affected."
-The Ohio River valley is the lowest point of the region pictured in the map, Ray explained.
-As a result, areas whose water flows downhill into the river, such as Kentucky, wouldn't be affected by its contamination.
-Many areas pictured in the map also get their water from sources besides the Ohio River, he said.
-"This map is showing an extremely large region that includes many, many counties that have nothing to do with the Ohio River at all," Ray said.
-The map's creator, Karl Musser, confirmed to the AP in an email that it showed the Ohio River drainage basin, not areas that get their drinking water from the river.
-Even as the state EPA says cities that rely on Ohio River drinking water are not at risk, some water companies have shut off their intakes or increased treatment processes as a precaution, the AP has reported.
+THE FACTS: The U.N.'s 2030 Agenda for Sustainable Development, which the World Economic Forum is helping to implement, does not discuss removing people from their homes nor "smart cities."
+And neither organization has the ability to grant governments such power.
+Social media users are falsely claiming that the U.N. plan will give governments the power to uproot people and force them to live in specific cities, with some baselessly tying this supposed scheme to the recent burning of toxic chemicals at the site of a train derailment in East Palestine, Ohio.
+"The sickos at the UN/WEF plan to confiscate all polluted land and force the people into smart cities," one recent tweet reads.
+"Resist.
+Make people aware.
+Wake up!! #Agenda2030."
+But Agenda 2030 does nothing of the sort.
+The plan was adopted in 2015 by the U.N.
+General Assembly.
+In 2019, the U.N. and the WEF signed an agreement that outlines ways the organizations can work together in order to more quickly implement Agenda 2030's goals.
+The agenda strives for universal peace and prosperity over a 15-year period, with 17 broad goals such as "End poverty in all its forms everywhere" and "Make cities and human settlements inclusive, safe, resilient and sustainable."
+Multiple goals, including the latter, cite reducing pollution as an aim.
+But the agenda does not direct nor give governments any new ability to dictate where people live.
+"It does mention that one of the goals is to reduce the adverse impact of cities on the environment with measures like improving waste management and air quality, but at no point does it talk about removing people from their land even if this is polluted," Florencia Soto Niño, a U.N. spokesperson, wrote in an email to the AP.
+Soto Niño also pointed out that the document does not even mention the term "smart cities."
+Other U.N.initiatives have used the phrase, but the term is generally just used to refer to cities that utilize technology to improve operations.
+The term "smart cities" has proliferated recently alongside misinformation about so-called "15-minute cities," which people have falsely claimed are designed to confine residents to their neighborhoods.
+Yann Zopf, a World Economic Forum spokesperson, also said in a statement that the aforementioned claims about Agenda 2030 are false.

-— Associated Press writer Ali Swenson in New York contributed this report.
+— Associated Press writer Melissa Goldin in New York contributed this report.

-CLAIM: A video of a purple cloud looming over a street as a car drives underneath shows East Palestine, Ohio, after a recent freight train derailment and intentional burning of some of the hazardous chemicals on board.
+CLAIM: Republican presidential candidate Nikki Haley “changed” her name for political reasons.

-THE FACTS: The video was filmed in Portland, Oregon, and appeared online months before the February 2023 derailment.
-Local weather experts said that it resembled clouds they had seen before in Oregon, and that they could have been associated with a thunderstorm.
-Days after the train came off the tracks on Feb.
-3 in the community near the Ohio-Pennsylvania state line, officials opted to release and burn toxic vinyl chloride from five of its rail cars, sending plumes of black smoke into the sky.
-While plenty of real photos and videos captured the sight, the video of a large, dark purple cloud overwhelming a dim blue and pink sky above an outdoor shopping center was filmed in Oregon, not Ohio.
-A reverse image search traced the video back to a TikTok user who posted it twice, first in November 2022.
-In a February video on her page, she explains that she filmed the clip herself in Jantzen Beach, Portland and that it is "several months old."
-The video was filmed from North Tomahawk Island Drive at the Jantzen Beach Center shopping mall, a geolocation search confirms.
-The video captures a crosswalk and the hardware store Home Depot, which can also be seen on Google Street View.
-Meteorologists in Oregon said it looked like clouds they had seen in the state before.
-Larry O'Neill, associate professor and director of Oregon Climate Services at Oregon State University, said the cloud could have been associated with a thunderstorm, or could be a deck of altostratus clouds, a type of middle-altitude cloud that often takes up the whole sky.
-"Near sunrise or sunset, they can look dramatic from the lighting even though they are completely innocuous clouds," he said.
-The East Palestine train derailment and burn did result in large plumes of smoke and released some hazardous gases into the surrounding air.
-Environmental officials said monitors detected toxins in the air at the site during the burn and that officials kept people away until that dissipated.
-They say continuing air monitoring done for the railroad and by government agencies — including testing inside nearly 400 homes — hasn't detected dangerous levels in the area since residents were allowed to return.
+THE FACTS: The former United Nations ambassador has long used her legal middle name, Nikki.
+She was given the name Nimarata Nikki Randhawa at birth.
+Haley is her married name.
+Haley announced her run for president last week, making the former South Carolina governor the first major challenger to former President Donald Trump for the 2024 Republican nomination.
+In the days following her announcement, social media users amplified a long-circulating falsehood that Haley changed her name in order to appeal to Republican voters.
+Other posts claimed that Nimarata Randhawa was her "real name," suggesting Nikki Haley was not.
+But while Haley's legal first name is indeed Nimarata, sometimes spelled as Nimrata, her middle name is Nikki — a name that her family called her growing up and that means "little one" in Punjabi, as the AP has reported.
+Haley's campaign told the AP in a statement that "Amb.
+Haley has gone by her middle name Nikki since she was born."
+Haley herself addressed claims about her name in a 2018 tweet, writing: "Nikki is my name on my birth certificate.
+I married a Haley.
+I was born Nimarata Nikki Randhawa and married Michael Haley."
+There are records showing that Haley used her middle name long before she entered politics in 2004, when she was elected to the South Carolina House of Representatives.
+The Times and Democrat, a local newspaper in South Carolina, reported in September 1984 that "Nikki Randhawa" would play a role in a local production of the musical "Li'l Abner."
+The newspaper again identified her using the same name nearly a decade later, in an October 1995 photo spread reporting on her family's clothing business.
+Haley and her husband, W. Michael Haley, married the following year, in 1996.
+In 2003, Haley was identified as "Nikki Randhawa-Haley" while serving on the board of the Lexington Chamber of Commerce in South Carolina, an archived page shows.

-— Associated Press writers Ali Swenson and Arijeta Lajka in New York contributed this report.
+CLAIM: A photo shows birds that “dropped dead” in Kentucky following the Ohio train derailment, and a video shows birds in northern Indiana that also died from the hazardous chemicals released after the derailment.

-CLAIM: A photo shows 21-year-old Lynn Dee Walker, the suspect in the Michigan State University shooting.
+THE FACTS: The photo, which shows several birds lying dead on a road, was taken in Little Rock, Arkansas, in 2018 and published in an article by the Arkansas Democrat-Gazette.
+The video misrepresents a clip of dead birds near New Carlisle, Indiana.
+Social media posts sharing photos and videos of dead birds in states beyond Ohio are spreading with false claims that the deaths are related to the recent burning of toxic chemicals following the Ohio derailment.
+A Facebook user shared the photo supposedly showing birds in Kentucky, falsely claiming the incident was related.
+A reverse image search shows that the photo was featured in an article published by the Arkansas Democrat-Gazette on April 9, 2018.
+The photo's caption states that several dead birds were found near an intersection in downtown Little Rock that month.
+A local ornithologist told the paper that the birds likely ate fermented berries, which can intoxicate them, causing them to fall and die.
+Meanwhile, the widely shared video shows a flock of birds hanging side-by-side on a power line upside down, some with their beaks open.
+More birds can be seen lying on the ground.
+But the original video appeared on Facebook nearly two weeks before the derailment, making it impossible for the two incidents to be related.
+Shelly Lister Struss, a resident of Buchanan, Michigan, posted the video on Jan.
+22. She confirmed to the AP that she was the one who filmed it, about 2 miles (3 kilometers) outside of the center of New Carlisle, Indiana.
+While the death of these birds was not due to the derailment, experts were uncertain of the precise cause.
+Marty Benson, a spokesperson for the Indiana Department of Natural Resources, told the AP that although the DNR "has not been on the site of this incident," it is possible the birds "suffered electrocution from a power surge on the line."
+Michael Bianski, a spokesperson for Indiana Michigan Power Co., said that a more plausible explanation is a phenomenon called conductor, or line, gallop — the sudden, rapid movement of power lines caused by wind gusts.
+"This can kill birds perched on power lines as whiplash from the motion can break their necks," he wrote in an email to the AP.

-THE FACTS: The person in the image is not the gunman and has no connection to the shooting.
-Authorities have confirmed that the gunman who killed three students and wounded five before fatally shooting himself was 43-year-old Anthony McRae.
-In the immediate aftermath of the attack on Monday night, some social media users shared an image of a man unrelated to the fatal shooting at the university and falsely identified him as the suspected gunman. "#BREAKING: Michigan State University SHOOTING SUSPECT is 21 year old 'Lynn Dee Walker' according to dispatch audio.
-He is still on the loose and considered armed and dangerous," wrote one Twitter user shortly after news of the shooting broke.
-The post included two images of a man with brown hair, a beard and glasses.
-However, the person identified in the post is not the gunman, nor is his name Lynn Dee Walker, a moniker derived from an internet meme.
-The photo actually shows a writer based in Massachusetts who identified himself as Cameron Fuller in a phone interview with the AP.
-He said his image was being shared with the false claims.
-Fuller posted one of the photos of himself on his Twitter account on Oct.
-3, 2020.
-Fuller said he's been the target of false claims and attempts to reveal his personal information before because of his online presence and political ideology.
-The actual gunman was identified on Tuesday as McRae, a Lansing man who had a previous gun violation.
-He fatally shot himself after an hourslong manhunt.
-Investigators were still trying to determine a motive as of Friday.
+— Associated Press writers Karena Phan in Los Angeles and Ali Swenson and Melissa Goldin in New York contributed to this report.

 Find AP Fact Checks here: https://apnews.com/APFactCheck